survivejs/webpack-book/manuscript/packages/02_authoring.md

 Invoking any of these will update *package.json* and create a version commit to git automatically.
 If you execute `npm publish` after doing this, you should have something new out there.

-Note that in the example above, I've set up `version`-related hooks to make sure a version will contain a fresh version of a distribution build.
+Note that in the example above, I’ve set up `version`-related hooks to make sure a version will contain a fresh version of a distribution build.
 I also run tests as it is better to catch potential issues early on.

 T> Consider using [semantic-release](https://www.npmjs.com/package/semantic-release) if you prefer a more structured approach.
 It can take some pain out of the release process while automating a part of it.
 For instance, it can detect possible breaking changes and generate change logs.

 T> [dont-break](https://www.npmjs.com/package/dont-break) allows you to run the unit tests of dependent projects against your current code to see if it breaks anything.
-Sometimes it's easy to overlook some use case that might not be a part of the public API even and break a dependency. *dont-break* helps with that particular problem.
+Sometimes it’s easy to overlook some use case that might not be a part of the public API even and break a dependency. *dont-break* helps with that particular problem.

 ### Respect the SemVer

 Even though it is easy to publish new versions out there, it is important to respect the SemVer.
 Roughly, it states that you should not break backward compatibility, given certain rules are met.
-The exact rules were covered in the previous chapter so that I won't cover them again here.
+The exact rules were covered in the previous chapter so that I won’t cover them again here.

 To make it easier to comply with SemVer, [next-ver](https://www.npmjs.com/package/next-ver) can compute the next version you should use and update it for you. [commitizen](https://www.npmjs.com/package/commitizen) goes further and allows change log generation and automated releases.